Introduction to Multi-Armed Bandits: Linear contextual bandits (no proofs)

+We introduce the setting of \emph{linear} contextual bandits, and define an algorithm for this setting called \LinUCB.

-Let us recap the setting of \emph{linear bandits}.
+Let us recap the setting of linear bandits from Chapter~\ref{ch:lin}, specialized to stochastic bandits.
 One natural formulation is that each arm $a$ is characterized by a feature vector $x_a\in [0,1]^d$, and the expected reward is linear in this vector: $\mu(a)=x_a \cdot \theta$, for some fixed but unknown vector $\theta\in[0,1]^d$.
-One can think of the tuple
+The tuple

-as a ``static context" (\ie a context that does not change from one round to another).
+can be interpreted as a \emph{static context}, \ie a context that does not change from one round to another.

 In linear \emph{contextual} bandits, contexts are of the form \eqref{CB:eq:CB-linear-context}, and the expected rewards are linear: